Derik714/HackAI_Hack-230466/README.md

 Continuous Monitoring: The agent continuously monitors the temperature in the chosen location to ensure that users are promptly notified if it goes beyond their set thresholds.

 Alerts and Notifications: When the current temperature falls below the minimum or exceeds the maximum threshold, the agent triggers an alert or notification to inform the user.
+# How to use
+1. First obtain an API key from openweather, https://openweathermap.org/api, sign in/create an account to generate an API Key
+2. After obtaining the API Key, replace it in this line, found in **src/agents/Scripts/APICall.py** `API_KEY ="ENTER_YOUR_API_KEY"`